Roku Premiere+ (2017) review

-Update: Roku is bringing some changes to its line-up, with new Roku Premiere and Roku Premiere+ models for mid-tier 4K streaming, alongside an update to last year's Roku Ultra.
-For our review of the original Roku Premiere+ streaming stick, however, read on below...

-Turning on the Roku Premiere+ for the first time feels a lot like coming home.
-Sure, there have been some small improvements around the house since you last visited – this new Roku model supports 4K and HDR, for example, adding the most important technical qualifications for a new streaming player in 2017.
+Switch on the Roku Premiere+ for the first time and it feels like coming home – even though there have been some small home improvements since your last visit (4K and HDR capabilities, in this case).

-The remote is subtly different as well, now a matte black with rubber buttons instead of the old glossy plastic.
+The Roku Premiere+ remote is subtly different as well, now a matte black with rubber buttons instead of the old glossy plastic.
 But mostly, the Roku Premiere+ just feels familiar.

-You'll find the same user interface, the same channel store with apps like Netflix and HBO Go, the same sound effects.
-It's just as easy to set up and use as you remember, and it simply works.
-The interface is never laggy, and you can stream 4K video now as easily as 1080p.
+So you get the same user-friendly interface, the same channel store (including apps like Netflix and HBO Go), the same sound effects, and so on.
+It's just as easy to set up and use as you remember, and it simply works, with minimal lag.
+And of course you can stream 4K video now, as easily as 1080p.

-It’s all great.
-It's just, well, a little too familiar.
+Everything about the Roku Premiere+ is honestly great.
+It's all just, well, a little too familiar.
 A little bit stale.
 Not quite as shiny and elegant as you want it to be.

-That's the dilemma of this new Roku: it's a reliable workhorse, familiar and solid.
+That's the dilemma of this new Roku streaming stick: it's a reliable workhorse, familiar and solid.
 But glamorous?
 No, definitely not.

 The design of the streaming box itself is classic Roku: a small black hockey puck, easily fitting into (and disappearing inside) any entertainment center.

-The Roku remote has gone through a nice, subtle redesign, with a more comfortable matte plastic shell.
-It’s ditched the A and B buttons on the bottom of the remote since the Roku 3, but otherwise little has changed.
+The remote supplied with the Roku Premiere+ has gone through a nice, subtle redesign, with a more comfortable matte plastic shell.
+The A and B buttons on the bottom have been ditched, but otherwise little has changed.

-The headphone jack for a private audio stream is still there, however, and still a great feature if you watch TV while others are sleeping.
+The headphone jack for a more private audio stream is still there, however, and still a great feature if you want to watch TV while others are sleeping.

-The content available to you, too, is standard fare.
+The content available to on the Roku Premiere+ is standard fare too.
 All the big names are here: Netflix, Amazon, Hulu, HBO and Youtube and Crunchyroll, Plex and Pandora and Spotify.
 You can rent and buy individual movies and TV through Vudu and Fandango, the latter of which is the de facto rental service on the streamer.

 Roku isn't the place to go for exclusive content, but the good news is it supports practically everything, including playing your own video files on a microSD card through the Roku Media Player.
 Same old reliable Roku.

-We can't help but find the Roku Premiere+ interface – especially in some of its older apps – disappointingly stale, especially when compared to a more design-centric streamer like the 2015 Apple TV.
+We can't help but find the Roku Premiere+ interface – especially in some of its older apps – disappointingly stale, especially when compared to a more design-centric solution like the Apple TV 4K.

 If you know what you're looking for and want to use the Roku as a rental box, or have subscriptions to a load of streaming libraries, you'll be able to find all but the most obscure movies.

-Ultimately, if you prefer to browse for something to watch, you may find the Roku Premiere+ interface and limited theme options (essentially just a background image) very disappointing.
+Ultimately, if you prefer to browse for something to watch, you may find the Roku Premiere+ interface and limited theme options (essentially just a background image) on the disappointing side.

-After using the Roku Premiere+ for two weeks to watch Netflix, Amazon Originals in 4K HDR, browse our own Plex library, and poke around the channel store, we don't have a single complaint about performance or reliability.
+After using the Roku Premiere+ for two weeks to watch Netflix and Amazon Originals in 4K HDR, to browse our own Plex library, and to poke around the channel store, we don't have a single complaint about performance or reliability.

 A quick look at the specs should put your mind at ease when it comes to performance:

-Note: Update: Roku is bringing some changes to its line-up, with new Roku Premiere and Roku Premiere+ models for mid-tier 4K streaming, alongside an update to last year's Roku Ultra.
-For our review of the original Roku Premiere+ streaming stick from 2017, however, read on below...